 Making your Will is incredibly important, ensuring that your Executor can handle your affairs efficiently, and that your family and friends are saved from undue stress.
 For the same reasons, once your Will is completed, it should be carefully stored.
 Ideally it should be kept somewhere safe, where no one can get unauthorised access to it and where your Executor will know how to retrieve it.

 Reasons to store your valuable documents:

-Kings Court Trust can offer you to the safest option when it comes to storing your Will.
-They will take ownership and full responsibility for the lifetime storage of your Will, giving you one less thing to worry about.
-They will:
+We can offer you the safest option when it comes to storing your Will.
+We will take ownership and full responsibility for the lifetime storage of your Will, giving you one less thing to worry about.
+We also:

-Kings Court Trust store over 100,000 Wills at a professional storage facility near Corsham in Wiltshire.
+There are over 100,000 Wills at our professional storage facility near Corsham in Wiltshire.
 Originally designed as a secure, underground bunker for use in times of war, it has now been professionally converted into a state of the art document storage facility.

 The facility offers a number of security features which ensure that your Will is completely protected against any risks that could damage or invalidate it:

 The facility meets ISO 9001 and ISO14001 quality management standards.
 It also meets the BSI PD 5454 standard for the preservation of archived materials.